 The Alexander Technique Center of Washington

 The Alexander Technique Center of Washington is dedicated to providing the highest quality of instruction in the Alexander Technique.
-The Center offers private lessons, gives introductory workshop and presentations to groups, and offers a comprehensive teacher-training program.
-The Center also maintains an extensive informational web site, Alexander Technique: The Insiders’ Guide, and is the publisher of the book, Beginning from the Beginning: The Growth of Understanding and Skill.
+The Center offers private lessons, gives introductory workshop and presentations to groups, and offers a comprehensive teacher-training program that meets the three-year daily training requirements established by F. Matthias Alexander, the creator of the Alexander Technique.
+The Center also publishes an online newsletter, maintains an extensive informational web site, Alexander Technique: The Insiders’ Guide, and is the publisher of the book, Beginning from the Beginning: The Growth of Understanding and Skill.
 A Conversation with Joan and Alexander Murray.